greg-raven/Uncommon-Sense/_posts/2023-05-09-the-slavery-of-the-herd.md

 ---
-title: 'The slavery of the herd'
+title: "The slavery of the herd"
 layout: post
 categories:
 - individualism